masrud/LeakSpot/README.md

 cd Proxy/bin/
 > node runProxy.js

-The above command runs the proxy with default configurations
+The above command runs the proxy with default configurations.

 > node runProxy.js -h

-The above command Shows the possible arguments that you can use
+The above command Shows the possible arguments that you can use.

 Example:
 > node runProxy.js proxy_write_path  /tmp/proxy

-Runs the proxy with the given write_path, make sure the directory given for the write_path exists
+Runs the proxy with the given write_path, make sure the directory given for the write_path exists.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++